Fran Wilde

+Dame Frances Helen Wilde DNZM QSO (née Kitching, born 11 November 1948) is a New Zealand politician.
+She was elected mayor of South Wairarapa in October 2025.

+Wilde was first elected to the New Zealand House of Representatives in 1981 as the Labour Party member of parliament in Wellington Central.
+She achieved legislative success promoting the Homosexual Law Reform Act 1986 and subsequently served as Minister of Disarmament and Arms Control and Minister of Tourism in the Fourth Labour Government.
+She resigned her seat after being elected mayor of Wellington in 1992, a position she held for a single term.

+Wilde returned to politics in 2004, winning a seat on the Greater Wellington Regional Council which she chaired from 2007 to 2015.
+She led an unsuccessful attempt to amalgamate the nine councils in the Wellington region.

 Early life and career

 Wilde was born Frances Helen Kitching on 11 November 1948 in Wellington, New Zealand.
 She attended St Mary's College and later at Wellington Polytechnic (gaining a diploma in journalism) and Victoria University (graduating with a degree in political science).
 Upon finishing her education Wilde gained employment as a journalist.

 In 1968, she married Geoffrey Gilbert Wilde, and the couple went on to have three children before divorcing in 1983.

 She joined the Labour Party in 1972 and was later the editor of the party newsletter, New Nation.
 She later became the chairperson of the electorate in which she resided and a member of Labour's executive council in the Wellington region.